libsdl-org/sdlwiki/SDL2/SDL_HINT_VIDEO_WINDOW_SHARE_PIXEL_FORMAT.md

 [SDL_CreateWindowFrom](SDL_CreateWindowFrom)() should share a pixel format with.

-## Default

-By default this hint is not set.

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro), [CategoryDefine](CategoryDefine), [CategoryHints](CategoryHints)
 <!-- #See the Style Guide for instructions on editing the footer. -->